Neilfoster/eco-commerce/README.md

 ## Features

-* The abiltity to create an account and purchase products via stripes API payment system.
+* The ability to create an account and purchase products via stripes API payment system.
 * Registered users to be able to able to view their order history via the history tab on the navbar
 * Registered users to be able to add a blog post to our blog section to allow both registered and non-registered users to read.
 * The site should be easy to use and responsive on mobiles, desktops and tablets.